Written by: Hilary Jacobs Hendel, LCSW, author of It’s Not Always Depression

 1. The basics: Eat healthy food, get enough sleep, move your body, and use vices in moderation.

-Like a car needs working parts and fuel to run smoothly, humans need healthy food, exercise, rest and to not poison our mind and body.
+Like a car needs working parts and fuel to run smoothly, humans need healthy food, exercise, rest, and not poison our minds and body.
 The key to making positive change is to set attainable goals.

 2. Learn about emotions!

 Emotion education has the power to transform anxiety and depression, bolster your confidence, and help you spend more time in calmer and authentic states of being.

 Do you know the difference between your thoughts and your emotions?
 Did you know we cannot control whether we have emotions, just what we do with them once they are triggered?
 Did you know that if we bury core emotions, they make us anxious?
 Did you know emotions are there to make us move?